Michelle Madrigal: Personal life

 Chantal Armada (Temptation of Wife at Santuario de San Pedro Bautista).

 On April 30, 2017, Madrigal announced through Instagram that she and her partner, Troy Woolfolk, had been expecting their first child for three months.
 She gave birth to Anika Austin on October 20, 2017, whom they are coparenting.
 In July 2017, Madrigal announced that she and Woolfolk became engaged.
 In August 2021, Michelle and her husband confirmed that they separated as they go through their divorce by posting on their respective Instagram accounts.

 On February 12, 2022, Michelle confirmed that she took the oath to be a naturalized American citizen.

-In August 2022, Madrigal dated American boyfriend Kyle but they separated in July 2023.
 In May 2024, she introduced her new partner Kevin Neal.
 They were married on July 22, 2024 at Travis County Courthouse.

 In July 2024, Madrigal announced the motor vehicle theft of her white Acura MDX with vehicle registration plate SJL6243 along North Austin, Round Rock, Hutto, Manor, or Taylor area.